Philomena-Kelly/catstone-front-end/README.md

 This webapp was created for the final Captstone project of Ada Developers Academy.
 It was developed in under a month using the MEAN stack - MongoDB, Express, Angular, and NodeJS.

-Catstone makes use of the [Weather API](https://www.weatherapi.com/) to change the cats' "ourfits".
+Catstone makes use of the [Weather API](https://www.weatherapi.com/) to change the cats' "outfits".
 The remaining API routes that connect to MongoDB are located in the backend repo.

 Catstone is currently *incomplete* and not currently available for the public, but stay tuned for updates!